onkaravhad26/synent-task2-Responsive-Landing-Page-onkar-/README.md

 Responsive landing page.

  📌 Description
-This project is created using HTML, CSS and JavaScript.
+This project is created using HTML, CSS.
 It is a beginner-friendly web development project - Responsive landing page.

 🚀 Features